interaction-matters/patterns/epo/templates/readme.txt

-The ‘containers’ folder houses all of the container components, that is to say components which are responsible for data fetching.
+The /connectors folder houses all of the container components, that is to say components which are responsible for data fetching.
 These are top-level 'smart' components which are state-aware, and pass down the state they receive from Redux to their child components, as props